scala/scala-lang/blog/_posts/2022-08-05-long-term-compatibility-plans.md

 ### Library maintainers

-Unless your library is built around some new language feature available only on Next, you should stick to LTS to have the broadest possible user base.
+Unless your library is built around some new language feature available only on Next, you should stick to the latest LTS version to have the broadest possible user base.
 If your library contains multiple modules, some of them may require Scala Next.
-It is perfectly fine as long as you keep in mind that modules compiled with Scala LTS cannot depend on them (the other way around is ok).
+It is perfectly fine as long as you keep in mind that modules compiled with Scala LTS cannot depend on them (the other way around is fine).
 Also, users using your library from Scala LTS won't be able to access modules built with Next.

-Remember that when you bump a minor version of the compiler (e.g., moving from the previous Scala LTS line to the next), you also need to bump the minor version of your library.
+Remember that when you bump the minor version of the compiler (e.g., moving from the previous Scala LTS line to the next), you also need to bump the minor version of your library.

 ### Authors of hobby or standalone research projects